Reading

 Once the children have learnt the majority of the single letter sounds they will be introduced to books with simple words to blend and read using their phonic knowledge.
 Once the children know all their single letter sounds and the first digraphs, (two letters which make one sound, sh, qu, ch, th, ng, nk, ck), they will progress onto books that contain those sounds.
 We then continue to teach the next set of digraphs (ay, ee, igh, ow, oo/oo, or, ou, air, oy, ar, ir) as when the children are ready.
 As they learn each new set they are then able to access the next level of reading book.
 We have carefully read each book to check which sounds they contain and have labelled them with our own banding system from lilac to black, to pink, to red and then finally yellow.
 They contain a mixture of books from different reading schemes but will ONLY contain the sounds your child has been TAUGHT (even if they have not yet retained all the sounds, they will be able to practice them in these books).
 Once your child has been taught all 44 sounds they can progress through the other colours in the reading scheme at the class teacher’s discretion.
 We ensure that reading books sent home are closely matched to the level of books children are reading in their phonics groups.

-Children in Year 2, who have completed the RWI scheme and are proficient readers, are assessed and moved onto Accelerated Reader.
-If a child is not ready for this, they will remain on the colour band system outlined above.
+Children in Year 2, who have completed the ELS scheme and are proficient readers, are assessed and moved onto Accelerated Reader.
+If a child is not ready for this, they will remain on a phonically decodable book.

 In Key stage 2, reading is taught in three guided reading sessions that are a balance between practising reading fluency, discussion based learning and written comprehension.
 In guided reading lessons, children learn the skills of reading, through VIPERS.
 VIPERS is an acronym, which aids the recall of the 6 reading domains from the reading curriculum (see below).
 These are the key areas that children need to know and understand in order to improve their comprehension of texts.